andylyonette/TeslaPSModule/README.md

 ### Cmdlet Reference
 The following cmdlets are available in the module complete with full comment-based help.
 In order to find out more about any cmdlet use the Get-Help cmdlet.

-Eg. `Get-Help Set-TeslaVehicleClimateControlTemprature -Detailed` or `Get-Help Set-TeslaVehicleClimateControlTemprature -Examples`
+Eg. `Get-Help Set-TeslaVehicleClimateControlTemperature -Detailed` or `Get-Help Set-TeslaVehicleClimateControlTemperature -Examples`

 #### Vehicle cmdlets